Alamos

 Minaurum also completed preliminary mettalurgical results at the Europa and Promontorio vein zones which returned Silver recoveries ranged from 83.5% to 94.3% and Gold recoveries ranged from 68.9% to 96.5% (please see News Release April 9, 2024).

-Next steps are to continue de-risking Alamos towards a tier one silver asset with a maiden resource estimate for 2025.
+Next steps are to continue de-risking Alamos towards a tier one silver asset with an Phase II - 50,000 m reosurce expansion drill program targeting an updated resource in second half of 2026.

-The Alamos Silver Project ("Alamos") is located in Sonora, Mexico and presents a unique opportunity in that it is a discovery that is permitted for production with a rapidly advacning maiden resource estimate targeted for 2025.
+The Alamos Silver Project ("Alamos") is located in Sonora, Mexico and presents a unique opportunity in that it is a 1) discovery that is 2) permitted for production with an 3) initial inferred resource estimate of 55 million ounces silver equivalent grading 320 g/t silver equivalent (see Minaurum news release dated January 28, 2026 and Resource section above).

 The project is permitted or production with an Environmental Impact Statement ("MIA”) permit granted by the Mexican Federal Environmental Authority ("SEMARNAT").
 The permit allows for surface exploration and mining production activities, including the construction of drill pads, clean-up of preexisting roads, and the rehabilitation and reactivation of historical underground mine workings.
 Please see news release dated June, 26, 2023.
 Alamos’ mining permit was granted on December 13, 2013 and is valid for a period of 30 years starting on the date of the notice of commencement of Minaurum’s exploration activities to SEMARNAT, the National Commission for Protection of Natural Areas (CONANP), and the Federal Attorney for Environmental Protection (PROFEPA), which occurred on October 18, 2016.